grilling guides icon.Grilling Guides

 It’s time for some food to hit that grill!

 But steady on!
-You’ve one more task before you get cooking.
+You might have one more task before you get cooking.

-There’s nothing more heart-breaking than turning a carefully marinated expensive steak only to have all that beautiful seared exterior ripped off, left behind stuck to a poorly prepared grate.
+There’s nothing more heart-breaking than turning a carefully marinated expensive piece of fish only to have it stick with half left behind on the poorly prepared grate.

 Oiling grill grates with a paper towel and to.